kathyonu/apotomoing_sequencers/README.md

 	$ cd ./apotomoing_sequencers
 	  For mysql database, save the config/database-example-mysql.yml file as config/database.yml.
 	  For Sqlite3 database, save the config/database-example-sqlite3.yml file as config/database.yml.
-	  Adjust that file as necessary to your needs, then run ..
+	  Adjust that file as necessary to your needs.
+          Now open the Gemfile, and comment out mysql2, and uncomment Sqlite3 if you want Sqlite3 as your database.
+          If you choose to use mysql, remember to create the three databases : sequencers_development, sequencers_production, sequencers_test.
+          Next run ..
 	$ bundle install
-	$ rake db
+	$ rake db:create
 	$ rails s			# to run the development server
 	$ rails s -e production		# to run the production server